 Setting and Atmosphere

 Be Our Guest is the newest restaurant in the Magic Kingdom, and also its best.
 In fact, Be Our Guest is one of our top recommendations for lunch in any Disney theme park, and worth a special trip to the Magic Kingdom just for the experience.
 We also recommend Be Our Guest as a less-expensive, easier-to-reserve alternative to Cinderella's Royal Table.
 If we were in Cinderella's slippers, we'd be considering a call for help to those "restaurant renovation" reality shows.

 Located along the back border of Fantasyland, the restaurant is set deep inside a faux rock wall which serves as the base of Beast's castle.
 In fact, the restaurant is so far back inside the Magic Kingdom that there are no windows to the outside world in any of the three dining rooms, because the view from them would be of the park's otherwise hidden infrastructure.
 The lack of windows makes the dining rooms dark, especially the West Wing room.
 As in the movie, Beast's enchanted rose appears in the West Wing, not in the dining room named "Rose Gallery."

 Our favorite lunch selections are the seared tuna Niçoise salad and the Croque Monsieur sandwich.
 The tuna is peppered slightly and set on a bed of greens with chilled green beans, potatoes, olives, peppers, and tomatoes, and topped with a hard poached egg.
 The Croque Monsieur sandwich is a grown-up version of grilled ham and cheese, with carved ham, Gruyere cheese, béchamel and pommes frites (french fries).

-The lunch menu also includes a carved turkey sandwich on warm baguette with Dijon mayonnaise; and a grilled steak sandwich with garlic butter spread.
+The lunch menu also includes a carved turkey sandwich on warm baguette with Dijon mayonnaise; and a roast beef sandwich with horseradish spread.
 These are also served with fries.
 A braised pork dish, with bacon and vegetable mashed potatoes, rounds out the carnivore section of the menu.
 Vegetarians will enjoy a loaded vegetable quiche.
 We found it a little too "eggy" for our tastes; others liked it for that reason.
 The other options is a quinoa, shallot, and chive salad, which is vegan, and is the best non-meat choice on the menu.